-Have you seen or heard anything about the game we are testing, called “<insert game name here>”?
+Have you seen or heard anything about the game we are testing, “Puzzle Knight”?

-If they answer yes to the above, they are not suitable as a naïve user, but can be used as a deep user.

 For each of the following statements, please circle one number indicating how much you agree or disagree with that statement as it pertains to yourself.

 I am an experienced video game player.